-Top tip: if someone asks you a question you haven’t covered in the business listing, copy the question and answer, and paste into the comments section below your listing – to avoid having to answer the same question multiple times.
+Top tip: if someone asks you a question you haven’t covered in the business listing, copy the question and answer, and paste into the comments section below your listing.
+That way, you avoid having to answer the same question multiple times.

 If you work slowly and methodically through the steps in this guide, you’ll be well prepared to exit your business with a clear pricing and ownership transfer strategy.